gebriel-admasu/MoonLight-Analytics-Project/README.md

 # MoonLight-Analytics-Project
-This project will helps Energy Solutions develop a strategic approach to significantly enhance its operational efficiency and sustainability through targeted solar investments
+This project will helps Energy Solutions to develop a strategic approach to significantly enhance its operational efficiency and sustainability through targeted solar investments